Arisetty5/Wikipedia-Search-Web-Application/README.md

 ## Project Workflow

 1. **Application Development**:
-   - The application was developed using [technologies used, e.g., React, Node.js, etc.].
+   - The application was developed using Java, HTML, CSS
    - It allows users to search for Wikipedia articles and displays results in a user-friendly manner.

 2. **Containerization**: